 It is, in fact, too early to start expecting Baby to follow a specific set of rules.
 They are still developing their memory and comprehension, and at this point, it’s more effective just to redirect Baby’s attention when they, say, pull your hair than it is to try to teach them to stop once and for all.

 This one goes along with everyone’s favorite ‘you’ll spoil them if you pick them up too much,’ line that has roots in baby advice tracing back to the 1800s.
 While it’s true that when Baby cries, they generally want your attention for one reason or another, they are highly unlikely to have underhanded, ‘manipulative’ motivations beyond wanting a bottle, to be burped, or maybe a quick cuddle – unless, of course, you’re one of the few who happens to be raising a supervillain.
 And even if you are raising a supervillain, going to them and picking them up when they cry won’t spoil them, it’ll just help to make them a happier, more well-adjusted little supervillain.

 - “You’ll catch more flies with honey…”

 You can totally feel free to tell the people who advise you to dip Baby’s pacifier or bottle nipple in honey, sugar water or jelly that Baby isn’t a fly.
 They might give you a kind of funny look, sure, but they also might stop trying to give you advice.

-Baby is already getting all of the nutrients she needs from breast milk or formula, and if she is eating solids already, she is starting to form an attachment to the flavors in her life.
-She is sure to get a taste for sweets soon, but there’s no need to rush it.
+Baby is already getting all of the nutrients they need from breast milk or formula, and if they are eating solids already, they are starting to form an attachment to the flavors in their life.
+They are sure to get a taste for sweets soon, but there’s no need to rush it.
 And a serious note here: raw honey, specifically, is not safe for babies under one year old as it has been associated with infant botulism.

 - “Hair of the dog.”